-Gino Ferri, PhD, is the director of Survival in the Bush, Inc., a company which acts as an instructional and consulting firm for military personnel, educators, executives, outdoor leaders, First Nation Bands, students, hunters, anglers, and others interested in mastering any number of wilderness survival, leadership training and outdoor living skills.
+Dr. Gerardo (Gino) F. Ferri, OCT, Diploma in Theology, B.A., B.Ed., M.Ed., PhD., is the director of Survival in the Bush, Inc., a company which acts as an instructional and consulting firm for military personnel, educators, executives, outdoor leaders, Indigenous communities, students, hunters, anglers, and others interested in mastering any number of wilderness survival, leadership training and outdoor living skills.

-In 1977, at Humber College of Applied Arts and Technology in Toronto, Canada, he established a year-round wilderness survival programme.
-Gino has traveled extensively in the Canadian North, and has taught survival techniques to Inuit, Metis, and Native People.
-Gino has written several books, including ten editions of The Psychology of Wilderness Survival; Crisis Management in a Wilderness Setting; and Eating Out, a unit on edible plants, and co-authored Not Wolf, Nor Dog, the autobiography of his mentor, Chief Wilmer Nadjiwon.
-Due to his association with Wilmer Nadjiwon since the age of 15, Wilmer considers Gino to be his grandson.
+In 1977, at Humber College of Applied Arts and Technology in Toronto, Canada, he established a year-round wilderness survival program.
+Gino has traveled extensively in the Canadian North, and has taught survival techniques to Inuit, Métis, and many Indigenous communities within Ontario, Canada.
+Gino has written several books, including ten editions of The Psychology of Wilderness Survival; Crisis Management in a Wilderness Setting; and Eating Out, a unit on edible plants, and coauthored Not Wolf, Nor Dog, the autobiography of his mentor, Chief Wilmer Nadjiwon of Cape Croker Indian Reserve.

 Commenting on his survival book, The Ontario Federation of Anglers and Hunters claims it’s: